10 words that don’t mean what you think they mean

 What you think it means: an irrelevant point, or closed question

 What it means: open to debate, purely academic

 Misuse: “The discussion over who would attend the conference became moot when the budget was cut.”

 Proper use: “The argument over whose fault it was we lost the account was moot, since we couldn’t prove anything either way.”

-What you think it means: to skim, to glance over
+What you think it means: to skim, to read quickly

-What it actually means: to review thoroughly and thoughtfully
+What it means: to read in a thorough and thoughtful way

 Misuse: “I perused the 20-page report.
 I think I got the gist.”